 Sutton Coldfield transmitter looking majestic against the spring sunshine.

-View of Lichfield transmitter from one of Sutton Coldfield`s outer most stay anchor points.
+View of Lichfield transmitter (originally the ITV transmitter, Sutton Coldfield being the BBC transmitter) from one of Sutton Coldfield`s outer most stay anchor points.
+There were a few tandem transmitter set ups when TV was VHF.
 Note the tensioning mechanisms for the stay ropes.

 Sutton Coldfield`s channels in relation to the UHF TV band and the gain curves of the